migauth/snake-client/README.md

 # Snake Client Project

-Snake game is a very popular video game.
-It is a video game concept where the player maneuvers a dot and grows it by ‘eating’ pieces of food.
-As it moves and eats, it grows and the growing snake becomes an obstacle to smooth maneuvers.
-The goal is to grow it to become as big as possible without bumping into the side walls, or bumping into itself, upon which it dies.

-This is simply a multiplayer take on the genre.
+The classic Snake game!
+Steer the snake towards the dot to "eat it" and grow bigger.
+Don't run into the sides or yourself!
+Grow as big as possible to win.

-Before you can run this client, you will need to be running the server side which you can download and install from here.
+Before you can run this client, you will need to be running the server side which you can download and install from the link below.

 ## Final Product